 We invite you to consider the challenge of working in an outdoor environment as part of a team.
 Our positions require professionalism and commitment, yet offer fun and recreation, friendships that often last a lifetime, personal achievements, life skills and a valuable work experience.

 Our success has been the direct result of great individuals who work here now and those who have worked here in the past.
 Our standards are high: we want reliable, enthusiastic organized and positive team players who will represent Sightsailing and themselves well.
 Great attitudes, good work ethics and friendly personalities are a must when working with the public and other employees.

-Management office positions are sometimes available and offer close to year-round employment.
-Seasonal office work is often available.
 You should have flexible availability and be able to work weekdays, weekends and holidays.
 Regardless of the job you perform, your punctuality and attendance is essential to our operation.
 More details below:

 Aquidneck has the longest season and sails 7 days a week from May until the end of October.
-Boat crew on Aquidneck typically work a full day rotating 4/3 week schedule.
+Crew on Aquidneck typically work a full day rotating 4/3 week schedule.
 Aquidneck crew should be available to sail from May through the end of the season in late October and help before and after the season with getting the boat ready and downrigging/winterizing her.